 - Celebrations and parties.
 The district will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas.
-Healthy party ideas are available at the Alliance for a Healthier Generation. and from the healthy meals resource system. - 2 Classroom snacks brought by parents.
-The District will provide to parents a list of foods and beverages that meet Smart Snack nutrition standards. - 3.
+Healthy party ideas are available at the Alliance for a Healthier Generation and from the USDA. - 2.
+Classroom snacks brought by parents.
+The District will provide to parents a list of foods and beverages that meet Smart Snacks nutrition standards. - 3.
 Rewards and incentives.
 The District will provide teachers and other relevant school staff a list of alternative ways to reward children.
-Foods and beverages will not be used as areward, or withheld as punishment for any reason, such as for performance or behavior.
+Foods and beverages will not be used as a reward, or withheld as punishment for any reason, such as for performance or behavior.